What is a mini SEO case study?

-Once a month has passed, you check the metrics.
+Once a month has passed, you check the metrics of your SEO case study.
 You find that your HTTPS traffic is a full 13% higher than it was when your website was using HTTP.

 Measuring the Impact of Additional Backlinks – Mini SEO Case Study

 When looking at SEO case studies, you can’t forget about the importance of backlinks.

 When you conduct your mini SEO case study, you notice that some of your great content isn’t ranking that well in the SERPs.
 That’s surprising, because you know for a fact that it’s quality content.

 Maybe the problem is the lack of backlinks?

 You hypothesize that if you add five quality backlinks to one of those articles that isn’t ranking well, its rank will increase by 20 positions.
 Currently, it’s sitting at 59.

 But how will you get those backlinks?
 That’s where strategy comes into play.